If you are intending to come to the UK to study whilst you are pregnant, there are several factors to think about.

 Check our advice on registering with a doctor here.

 You should also speak to the University, including both your Programme Leader and the International Student Support team.
-They will be able to advise you on taking a break from your studies once you have had your child, or if you have any need to take an absence prior to delivering your baby.
+They will be able to advise and support you throughout your pregnancy and following the birth.

 Whilst you will be supported to take the time you need to care for yourself and your child, the University has an obligation to monitor engagement as part of the conditions of your Student Route leave.
 The length of absence you take will dictate the University’s reporting responsibilities.
 This information is included within our leave of absence policy.